Sandwiched singularities and nearly Lefschetz fibrations: Introduction

 In this paper, we address the case of general sandwiched singularities.
 There are several difficulties compared to the previous case.
 The curve germ associated to the singularity now has cuspidal components, so one cannot immediately pass to smooth topology.
 From the symplectic viewpoint, the main difficulty is that the link $(Y, \xi)$ is no longer supported by a planar open book, so Wendl's theorem can no longer be used for classification of fillings.
-The key ingredient that solves the problem in this case is provided by spinal open books and nearly Lefschetz fibrations.
-We represent each Milnor fiber in De Jong--Van Straten's construction as the complement of a collection of {\em multisections} in a certain standard planar Lefschetz fibration over the disk; a multisection of a fibration is a branched covering of the base.
+The key ingredient that solves the problem in this case is provided by spinal open books and nearly Lefschetz fibrations, \cite{LVHMW, LVHMW2, HRW}.
+We represent each Milnor fiber in de Jong--van Straten's construction as the complement of a collection of {\em multisections} in a certain standard planar Lefschetz fibration over the disk; a multisection of a fibration is a branched covering of the base.
 The complement of the multisections carries a {\em nearly Lefschetz fibration}, which has an additional type of singular fiber along with the usual Lefschetz singularities.
 The link $(Y, \xi)$ is equipped with a planar {\em spinal} open book (unlike the classical case, its monodromy may interchange the boundary components of the page).
-We then use a recent result of Min--Roy--Wang \cite{HRW} generalizing Wendl's theorem: every minimal symplectic filling of a spinal planar open book is represented by a nearly Lefschetz fibration with the same fiber and monodromy.
-We show that the fibration can then be encoded via a {\em DJVS immersed disk arrangement} reminiscent of arrangements given by curve deformations in the De Jong--Van Straten theory, see Definition~\ref{def:DJVSarrangement}.
-We summarize our main result below, postponing the precise statement and all the details until Section~\ref{sandwich-setup}; see Theorem~\ref{thm:maintechnical}.
+We then use a recent result of Min--Roy--Wang \cite{HRW} generalizing Wendl's theorem: {every strong symplectic filling of a spinal planar open book is represented by a nearly Lefschetz fibration with the same planar fiber, compatible with the prescribed open book on the boundary.
+Our setting is simpler than the general setting of~\cite{HRW}, since the spine (generalization of binding) has very simple topology.
+Since nearly Lefschetz fibrations can be thought of as complements of multisections, we can show that the data of the filling can then be encoded via a {\em DJVS immersed disk arrangement} reminiscent of arrangements given by curve deformations in the de Jong--van Straten theory, see Definition~\ref{def:DJVSarrangement}.} We summarize our main result below, postponing the precise statement and all the details until Section~\ref{sandwich-setup}; see Theorem~\ref{thm:maintechnical}. {Note that while the classification results of~\cite{HRW} apply to strong fillings, all our contact $3$-manifolds are rational homology spheres, which erases the distinction between strong and weak fillings~\cite{OhtaOno3}.
+In all constructions, we produce Stein fillings.}